cloudspace/rubberband_flamethrower/README.md

 	flamethrower auto

 This can be configured much like the above example, though there is one additional parameter, which is supplied first and represents the number of times to run the "flamethrower fire" command.
-Here are the parameters in order with their default values: (how_many_batches=3, per_batch=5000, starting_id=1, server_url="http://localhost:9200", index="twitter", type="tweet")
+Here are the parameters in order with their default values: (how_many_batches=3, per_batch=5000, starting_id=1, server_url="http://localhost:9200", index="twitter", type="tweet", id_overwrite="n")

 To run the "flamethrower fire" command 5 times in a row instead of the default 3: